CTK-WARRIOR/autocode-discordjs/README.md

     topic: `channel topic here`, //optional
 })

-//replace the data with the created channel's data if you wanna update the created channel's info.
+/** replace the data with the created channel's data if you wanna update the created channel's info.
-//use the original context.params.event if you wanna update the current channel's info instead. channel = new CreateChannel(createdChannel) await channel.setName('new-channel-name') await channel.setParent('891309033884094525')
+ *  use the original context.params.event if you wanna update the current channel's info instead.
+ */
+channel = new CreateChannel(createdChannel)
+await channel.setName('new-channel-name')
+await channel.setParent('891309033884094525')